xiangsx/gpt4free-ts/README.md

 // event: error
 // data: GPT-4 rate limit exceeded (>5 messages every 3 hours).
 Time remaining: 179 minutes
 // if you see this try set resignup=1 or use gpt-3.5-turbo

+// if you want chat with context, set actionType=continue and chatId={Defined constant uuid}
 ```

 ### test now!